 Good editing isn’t dirt cheap, but it can be affordable when you choose the right editor.
 Prices run the gamut, according to the Editorial Freelancers Association (and total investment will also depend on how quickly an editor works, and what type of editing you need), but I’ve listed some averages below.

 Here are the most common types of editing:

 Developmental editing.
 Need help with your plot, the structure of your story, or character development?
 This “big picture” service will help you organize your novel and tie it all together nicely.
 It is quite time consuming, therefore requires the highest investment.
 Expected investment: 3.5¢–10¢ per word

-Substantive editing.
+Substantive editing (also called content or line editing).
 Okay, you have a story written.
-But you know it’s not perfect—the narrative could flow better, some paragraphs could be rearranged, sentences rewritten, or it may need a little something extra.
+But you know it’s not perfect—the narrative could flow better, some paragraphs could be rearranged, sentences rewritten, or it may need that little extra…something?
 Hire a substantive editor to help with this.
 Still time-consuming, but cheaper than developmental editing.
 Expected investment: 2.5¢–8¢ per word

 Copyediting.
 Let’s drill down to the sentence level.
 Do the words flow?
 Do the sentences have rhythm?
 Any grammar or punctuation issues?
 A good copyeditor will also keep a keen eye out for dangling modifiers.
 It’s like a car wash for your writing.
 Expected investment: 1¢–5¢ per word

 Proofreading.
 All the major work’s been done, so now let’s sweep up and mop the floor, leaving it sparkling clean.
 Any remaining (minor) issues such as misspellings, extra or missing words, punctuation errors or anything else that shouldn’t be there are wiped away, and you’re left with the final text for your book.
 A proofreading pass takes the least time, therefore costs the least.
 Expected investment: less than 1¢ to 3¢ per word